bigbeartechworld/uptime-kuma-backup/README.md

 [![Uptime Kuma Backup Walkthrough Video](https://img.youtube.com/vi/grUB1euIwEo/0.jpg)](https://www.youtube.com/watch?v=grUB1euIwEo)

+## Need Help or have an issue?

+Please post in the [BigBearCommunity](https://community.bigbeartechworld.com/c/big-bear-scripts/9) with your issue.
+Try to be detailed in your issue.

+If you have a feature request please post in the [BigBearCommunity](https://community.bigbeartechworld.com/c/big-bear-scripts/bigbearscript-suggestions/42).

 ## Using Proxmox

 So if you're using Proxmox you need to open up ssh and run the following commands: